 At Lodestone Legal Group, our Estate Planning & Probate Lawyers provide our clients with peace of mind that their loved ones will be taken care of in the event of their death or incapacity.
 We understand that this can be a difficult topic to discuss, but having a plan in place can help relieve anxiety and uncertainty about what may happen in the future if a loved one becomes incapacitated or passes away.

-To hear from our Estate Planning and Probate Attorney, click the image to the left.
+To hear from an Estate Planning Attorney, click the image to the left.

 Most people want to know that when they die, their assets are distributed according to their wishes and their family will be taken care of.
 We guide our clients through the process of creating a last will and testament by discussing their objectives, goals, and concerns; their financial and family situation; potential estate tax implications; and other worries in order to create a last will and testament that meets their goals.

 For some clients, there are concerns beyond the distribution of their assets in the event of their death such as planning for potential estate taxes, avoiding probate, or taking care of a loved one with special needs.
 At Lodestone Legal Group, we can provide direction and guidance regarding different types of trusts and help clients determine if a trust is an appropriate tool to address their concerns.

 A Financial Power of Attorney gives a person the power to make financial decisions on behalf of the client in the event that the client becomes incapacitated.
 We educate our clients regarding financial powers of attorney and help guide them through the process of designating the decision makers, along with potential backups, to act in their place if a future incapacity arises.
 These powers of attorney ensure that the decision makers chosen by the client have the authority to make financial decisions on the client’s behalf which may prevent delay or the need for a conservatorship in the future.